2022 visit by Nancy Pelosi to Taiwan

 American politician Nancy Pelosi, while serving as the speaker of the U.S. House of Representatives, visited Taiwan on August 2, 2022.
 A delegation of five Democratic Party members of the House of Representatives accompanied Pelosi on the visit.
 The two-day trip to Taiwan was part of a tour of Asia that also included stops in Singapore, Malaysia, South Korea, and Japan.
-President Joe Biden discouraged but did not prevent Pelosi from going; the White House later affirmed her right to visit the island country.
+President Joe Biden discouraged but did not prevent Pelosi from going; the White House later affirmed her right to visit the island.

 Taiwanese foreign minister Joseph Wu received Pelosi and her delegation.
-Shortly after her arrival, Pelosi said that her visit was a sign of the United States' "unwavering commitment to supporting Taiwan's vibrant democracy."
+Shortly after her arrival, Pelosi said that her visit was a sign of the United States' "unwavering commitment to supporting Taiwan's vibrant democracy".
 Pelosi's trip included a visit to the Legislative Yuan and a meeting with President Tsai Ing-wen before her departure for South Korea.

 The visit was condemned by the Chinese government, which sent warnings through diplomatic channels to the U.S. government.
-After Pelosi's departure, China commenced military exercises encircling Taiwan, which ran from August 4 to 7, 2022.
-Additional "regular" exercises were announced to run in the Yellow and Bohai Sea until August 15 and September 8 respectively, but ended early on August 10.
+After Pelosi's departure, China commenced large-scale military exercises encircling Taiwan, which ran for a week from August 4 to 11, 2022, initiating the Fourth Taiwan Strait Crisis.
+Additional "regular" exercises were announced to run in the Yellow Sea and Bohai Sea until August 15 and September 8 respectively, but ended early on August 10.